Ghostbird/ECFI/README.md

 These arguments are:
 # The address of main() during injection.
 # The address of main() at run-time.
+These two are used to calculate the offset between the addresses in the cfg and the addresses at runtime.
+This offset is stored in the global variable cfg_offset.

 ## Optimisation points:
 - Use thread instead of separate process for the checker